shelleringer/heaping-mps/README.md

 # Data

 The data visualized in this figure come from multiple sources, including cross-national survey programs and national surveys and censuses.
 Access to several of these data sources require prior registration.
+Instructions and links to registration sites are provided in the [supplementary material of the data visualization.](https://github.com/shelleringer/heaping-mps/blob/main/Heaping-methods-12042022sh.docx).

 # Methods

-The methods used to calculate Whipple's index in each of the survey/census data sets analyzed are described in the [supplementary material of the data visualization.](https://github.com/shelleringer/heaping-mps/files/10148061/Heaping-methods-10122022sh.docx)
+The methods used to calculate Whipple's index in each of the survey/census data sets analyzed are described in the [supplementary material of the data visualization.](https://github.com/shelleringer/heaping-mps/blob/main/Heaping-methods-12042022sh.docx)

 # Code